 Fortunately, there are good study guides in the market that can help you pass the PMI-ACP exam.
 This post is a short review of one such study guide - PMI-ACP Exam Prep by Mike Griffiths.

 Mike Griffiths is a renowned project manager, trainer, consultant and writer, holding multiple project management and Agile-related certifications.
 But more importantly for PMI-ACP aspirants, he was a member of the PMI-ACP certification steering committee.
 The fact that the guide is authored by someone who was involved in creating the certification makes it the unofficial official study guide!

-Mike has taken the essence of the 11 Agile reference guides and put it into a conversation-style, easy to read and to-the-point study guide for PMI-ACP.
-The guide clearly outlines what you need to know for the exam and what you don't.
+Mike has taken the essence of the 12 Agile reference guides and distilled them into a conversation-style, easy to read and to-the-point study guide for PMI-ACP.
+The guide clearly outlines what you need to know for the exam and what you don’t.
 It saves a lot of preparation time that would otherwise be wasted in studying for topics not included in the exam.
-Mike does tend to assume some familiarity with the PMBOK Guide, but it's not really significant.
+Mike does tend to assume some familiarity with the PMBOK Guide, but it’s not really significant.

 The guide provides plenty of short exercises, which are quite interesting and mighty useful in reinforcing the concepts.
 However, the end-of-the-chapter sample questions are somewhat easier than the questions on the real exam.
 So, don’t get complacent even if you score 90% on those questions.
 Overall, the guide has about 120 sample questions, the same number as on the PMI-ACP exam.